-There are some limits in place, to prevent your Twitter or Facebook account from being flagged for spamming duplicate content.
+There are some limits in place, to prevent social media platforms from flagging your accounts for spamming duplicate content:

 - We don’t allow the same Post Text to be published twice within 24 hours.
 This is true whether you try to post manually, or have scheduled posts.